benetech/UX-Guide-EPUB-A11y-Metadata/UXGuideForMetadata.md

 Any future work should be done via the W3C's EPUB3 Community Groups Github repositories.

 ## Status of This Document
-OBSOLETE as has been moved to the W3C
+OBSOLETE as has been moved to the W3C, (Until which time as the W3C's documents are published this is the most up-to-date and inclusive reference document and is still valid.)

-### Previous version
+### Version
 Editors Draft - Version 0.9 (05/24/2019)
+Editors Draft - Version 0.9.1 (10/08/2019) - Fixed Example for Screen Reader Friendly

 This document was published by the DIAGRAM Center Standards Working Group and DAISY's Transition to EPUB Working group  as an Editor's Draft.